AliDeli80/worldwise/README.md

 **5- State Management** – Global state handled with Context API + useReducer.

 **6- Backend (JSON Server)** – Stores trips and visited places in a mock database.

+**7- Lazy Loading** – Routes and components are loaded on demand for better performance.

+**8- useCallback Optimization** – Memoized functions to prevent unnecessary re-renders.

 ---